-10% carried interest held by the National Petroleum Corporation of Namibia (NAMCOR)
+^{10%} carried interest held by the National Petroleum Corporation of Namibia (NAMCOR).
+20% interest held by BW Energy Limited.

 Unless otherwise noted or inconsistent with the context, references to ReconAfrica or the Company in this AIF are references to Reconnaissance Energy Africa Ltd. and its subsidiaries on a consolidated basis.